yanmariomenev/LoveAdvisor/README.md

 # LoveAdvisor
-Project is back on the menu.
-Might redesign some things and hopefully will be kinda ready in a week.
+Project is back on the bench for now.
 General ideas:
 *On click get a random tip/idea.
 *Conversation mini-game starter.